transcode-open/apt-cyg/README.md

 Quick start
 -----------

 apt-cyg is a simple script.
-To install:
+To install, start Cygwin with Admin privileges by right-clicking the Cygwin icon and clicking "Run as Administrator", then type in Cygwin Terminal:

     lynx -source rawgit.com/transcode-open/apt-cyg/master/apt-cyg > apt-cyg
     install apt-cyg /bin

-Example use of apt-cyg:
+Example use of apt-cyg (you must be running as Administrator):

     apt-cyg install nano